patrickceg/patrickceg.github.io/_posts/2019-11-28-debian-10-dc-2-dc-setup.markdown

 #### Install and Configure Packages

 1. Verify resolvconf does not exist: `apt remove resolvconf`
      - Either there should be no resolvconf package (e.g. the message is `Package 'resolvconf' is not installed, so not removed`), or you can follow the prompts to remove the package
 2. Install the required packages for the samba install: Type in the command below and then see in the next few bullet points the answers to give to each of the questions the instaler makes.
 Anything in [] brackets are items that are specific to my setup and may change for yours.
     ~~~
-    apt install ntp samba smbclient samba-common-bin krb5-user winbind
+    apt install ntp samba smbclient samba-common-bin krb5-user winbind dnsutils
     ~~~
      - _Modify smb.conf to use WINS settings from DHCP?_ no
      - _Default Kerberos version 5 realm:_ \[VOLATILE.HOMELAB\]
      - _Kerberos servers for your realm:_ \[pyxis01.VOLATILE.HOMELAB\]
      - _Administrative server for your Kerberos realm:_ \[pyxis01.VOLATILE.HOMELAB\]

 ## Samba Provisioning